 The Wolves, Sarah DeLappe’s first play, premiered off-Broadway at The Playwrights Realm, after an engagement with New York Stage and Film and development with Clubbed Thumb and The Great Plains Theatre Conference.
-It won the American Playwriting Foundation's inaugural Relentless Award, and was a finalist for the Susan Smith Blackburn Prize and the Yale Prize.
+It won the American Playwriting Foundation's inaugural Relentless Award and was a finalist for the Susan Smith Blackburn Prize and the Yale Prize.

 Morgan Green is a theater director, with many credits to her name.
-She is co-founder of New Saloon, a Brooklyn-based experimental theater company.
+She is the co-founder of New Saloon, a Brooklyn-based experimental theater company.
 Most recently she directed Milo Cramer’s new play, Cute Activist, at The Bushwick Starr.

-Morgan is overjoyed to return to Marin, where as a young woman she graced many soccer fields with her chatter, and performed at Marin Theatre Company in the role of “evil stepsister” in a youth-theater production of Into the Woods.
+Morgan is overjoyed to return to Marin, where as a young woman she graced many soccer fields with her chatter and performed at Marin Theatre Company in the role of “evil stepsister” in a youth-theater production of Into the Woods.
 Directing Sarah DeLappe’s The Wolves on this stage is an ideal homecoming.